resbazSQL/lc-webscraping/_episodes/02-dom.md

-> ## Exercise: Select this challenge box
+> ## Exercise: Select all challenge boxes by class
 > Using an XPath query in the JavaScript console of your browser, select the element that contains the text
 > you are currently reading on this page.
 >
-> Tips:
+> While we *can* select this challenge box by `$x("//h2[@id='exercise-select-this-challenge-box']/..")` what happens if we want to iterate over all challenge `<div>` elements on this page?
 >
-> * In principle, `id` attributes in HTML are unique on a page.
-This means that if you know the `id`
->   of the element you are looking for, you should be able to construct an XPath that looks for this value
->   without having to worry about where in the node tree the target element is located.
-> * The syntax for selecting an element like `<div id="mytarget">` is `div[@id = 'mytarget']`.
-> * Remember that XPath queries are relative to a context node, and by default that node is the root node.
-> * Use the `//` syntax to select for elements regardless of where they are in the tree.
-> * The syntax to select the parent element relative to a context node is `..`
-> * The `$x(...)` JavaScript syntax will always return an array of nodes, regardless of the number of
->   nodes returned by the query.
-Contrary to XPath, JavaScript uses _zero based indexing_, so the syntax to get
->   the first element of that array is therefore `$x(...)[0]`.
+> Make sure you create an XPath which returns each of the challenge boxes, but *only* the challenge boxes.
 >
-> Make sure you select this entire challenge box.
-If the result of your query displays only the title of
-> this box, have a second look at the HTML structure of the document and try to figure out how to "expand"
-> your selection to the entire challenge box.
->
 > > ## Solution
-> > Let's have a look at the HTML code of this page, around this challenge box (using the "View Source" option)
-> > in our browser).
+> > Let's have a look at the HTML code of this page, around this challenge box (using the "Inspect" option in our browser).
 The code looks something like this:
 > >
 > > ~~~
 > > <!doctype html>